Professional Practice Standards in Alberta

 More information about the special issue can be found here – https://www.mdpi.com/journal/education/special_issues/TN1EIB8FDA

-Manuscripts can be submitted through the journal platform until the deadline – May 31, 2026
+Manuscripts can be submitted through the journal platform until the deadline – Sept.
+30, 2026 (Note: deadline extended to end of September!)

 Mobile Device Restrictions in K-12 Schools – will it work?